unixwzrd/unixwzrd.github.io/docs/templates/blog-templates.md

 This keeps one source of truth for the rendered and downloadable code.
 Do not paste a second copy of a complete file into the post.
 Continue using normal fenced blocks for the commands that demonstrate how to run it.

+All code presentation uses the shared post-skin rules in `html/_sass/minima/customizations/custom_code.scss`.
+Inline code, ordinary fenced blocks, and full-file disclosures should retain that common dark surface, spacing, scrollbar behavior, and accessible Rouge token palette.
+Do not add per-article background or token-color overrides; add a missing language token to the shared theme instead.

 ## Blog diagrams

 Keep the Mermaid or Graphviz source with the publication material and generate both SVG and PNG assets.
 Embed the SVG through the shared diagram include; retain the PNG as a fallback or social-production asset.